№ 00 — Adam Manji · San Francisco, CA

 The problem

 Commercial credit underwriting is a multi-week ritual.
-Analysts manually re-key numbers from PDF financials into Excel, build 3-statement projections, and write a memo.
-The work is tedious, error-prone, and low-leverage — the slowest part of every middle-market deal.
+Analysts re-key numbers from PDFs into Excel, build 3-statement projections by hand, and write a memo.
+The work is tedious and error-prone — the slowest part of every middle-market deal.

 § 02